Fireentity/open-source-contributions/README.md

 For non-technical:

 An "Issue" can be thought of as the starting point—a task, a bug report, or an idea for a new feature or improvement.
 A "Pull Request" or "PR" is my proposed solution to an issue, containing the actual code or documentation I've written.
 This work is then reviewed by other developers before it becomes a permanent part of the project.
-This log helps me track my progress and showcases my commitment to these open source projects.[3]
+This log helps me track my progress and showcases my commitment to these open source projects.

-I use specific symbols in this table to clearly indicate my role in the creation of each item.[3]
+I use specific symbols in this table to clearly indicate my role in the creation of each item.

 The check mark (✓) signifies an item I created.
 A ✓ next to an Issue means I was the one who opened the idea, bug report, or task.
-A ✓ next to a Pull Request (PR) means the proposed solution, code, or documentation was authored by me.[3]
+A ✓ next to a Pull Request (PR) means the proposed solution, code, or documentation was authored by me.

 The cross mark (✗) signifies an item that someone else opened, but I actively contributed to it.
 An ✗ next to an Issue means I worked on a task or a reported bug that was opened by another contributor.
-An ✗ next to a PR means I collaborated on or contributed code to a Pull Request that was initiated by someone else (for example, as a co-author).[3]
+An ✗ next to a PR means I collaborated on or contributed code to a Pull Request that was initiated by someone else (for example, as a co-author).

 ## Meshery Contributions